-After missing the deadline, in addition to the initial fine, another deadline (from 1 to 6 months) will be given and failure to submit financial statements within that revised period will result in a fine of double the amount of the original fine imposed.
+After missing the deadline, in addition to the initial fine, another deadline (from 1 to 6 months) will be given, and failure to submit financial statements within that revised period will result in a fine of double the amount of the original fine imposed.

-If you are already an ExpatHub accounting client, submitting the report is included in your accounting package for the months where we have been managing your accounts.
+If you are already an ExpatHub accounting client, submitting the report is included in your accounting package for the months during which we have been managing your accounts.
 For months prior to ExpatHub taking on your accounts, we would need to charge for our time to review your old accounts and confirm the accuracy of the work performed by your previous accountant.

 Additional Technical Details